JiFish/babel/README.md

 Run `py babel.py` (or `babel.exe` in windows.) this will output `babel.zip`.
 Put that file in your Minecraft world's `datapacks` directory.

+You will need the above version of minecraft installed.

 ### Changing included books

 Any books in the `books` directory will be included.
 You can add and remove books as you wish.